Dick Hoyt, who pushed son in multiple Boston Marathons, dies

 “Dad, when I’m running, it feels like I’m not disabled,” Rick told his father after that first race, according to the website of Team Hoyt, the charity the family established to help disabled athletes.

-They participated in more than 1,000 races, including duathlons and triathlons and in 1992 even completed a run and bike across the U.S., covering 3735 miles (6,010 kilometers) in 45 days, according to the website.
+They participated in more than 1,000 races, including duathlons and triathlons and in 1992 even completed a run and bike across the U.S., covering 3,735 miles in 45 days, according to the website.

 In 2013, a statue of father and son was erected in front of a school in Hopkinton, near the Boston Marathon’s starting line.